Kaleidophon/deep-significance/README_RAW.md

 ASO **does not make any assumptions about the distributions of the scores**.
 This means that we can apply it to any kind of test metric.
 The more scores of model runs is supplied, the more reliable the test becomes.

-`aso()` runs with `build_quantile="fast"` by default.
-This runs the test quicker, but trades speed of accuracy.
-Thus, when obtaining $\epsilon_\text{min}$ scores that are not very clear-cut (as indicated by a warning), please run the function again with `build_quantile="exact"`.

 ### Scenario 2 - Comparing multiple runs across datasets

-When comparing models across datasets, we formulate on null hypothesis per dataset.
+When comparing models across datasets, we formulate one null hypothesis per dataset.
 However, we have to make sure not to fall prey to the [multiple comparisons problem](https://en.wikipedia.org/wiki/Multiple_comparisons_problem): In short, the more comparisons between A and B we are conducting, the more likely gets is to reject a null-hypothesis accidentally.
 That is why we have to adjust our significance threshold $\alpha$ accordingly by dividing it by the number of comparisons,